grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/instrument-a-backend-plugin.md

 #### Include additional contextual information in logs

-If you want to propagate additional contextual key/value pairs to subsequent code/logic you can use the [log.WithContextualAttributes](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/backend/log#WithContextualAttributes) function.
+If you want to propagate additional contextual key-value pairs to subsequent code/logic you can use the [log.WithContextualAttributes](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go/backend/log#WithContextualAttributes) function.

 **Example:**